wchopite/vim-config/README.md

 # Vim configuration for Javascript Development

-## This is my configuration to use with the vim editor, with the idea to work with Javascript/NodeJs
+This is my configuration to use with the vim editor, with the idea to work with Javascript/NodeJst.

+### List of plugins

+- NERDTree
+-